sealvault/sealvault/website/src/dev-docs/design/backup.md

-When installing the SealVault app on an iOS device, users may choose to recover from the chronologically latest backup if there are any and they're logged in to iCloud and iCloud Keychain is enabled.
+When installing the SealVault app on an iOS device, users may choose to recover from the chronologically latest backup if there are any and they're logged in to iCloud with their Apple ID and iCloud Keychain is unlocked via their passcode.

 In order to recover, the user has to enter their [backup password](#backup-password) via the device keyboard.
 Once recovered, backups have to be enabled anew on the device and a new backup password will be generated.

+The number of tries for the backup password is not limited, because an attacker could trivially bypass any limits by reinstalling the application.[^10]

 ### Post-Quantum Security